-This Pork Mince Yuk Sung recipe is one of my favourite go to, lighter options.
+This easy pork mince recipe, Yuk Sung, is one of my favourite go to, lighter options.
 I first discovered it when I was following the Slimming World plan and it’s been a favourite ever since.

 I’m not sure how authentic this Yuk Sung recipe, but it’s totally delicious.
 Flavourful and really quick, we all love it, hope you do too.